The Word became flesh and blood, and moved into the neighborhood.

 I also encourage the signing of the Charter for Compassion, believing that the practice of compassion and the related Golden Rule, including by nations, is the way to peace.

-declarations and musings on life, love and peace
+declarations and affirmations on life, love and peace

 Peaceful resistance in the form of drawings and writings from Gaza, Palestine

 Blogging 4 Human Rights & Liberation of Palestine! فلسطين

 The latest news on WordPress.com and the WordPress community.

 On the way to world peace

 A coalition campaign to monitor and regulate drone use